sillygoose/multisma2/README.md

 ### Some Interesting Facts
 It maybe helpful to understand these quirks about multisma2:

 1.  multisma2 runs at full speed during daylight hours, which for now is defined from dawn to dusk.
-At night it slows down by a factor of 60 (5 second updates become 5 minute updates) to keep my dashboards (Home Assistant in my case) updated.
+At night it slows down by a factor of 30 (10 second updates become 5 minute updates) to keep any applications like Home Assistant or OpenHAB updated.

 | Interval | Outputs |
 | --- | --------- |